Skip to content

 typescript

-// Queue with dead letter exchange
+// Explicit quorum queue with dead letter exchange

 const dlx = defineExchange('orders-dlx', 'topic', { durable: true });